-Milo Adoner, survivor of the Holocaust and tireless witness, passed away at the age of 94
+Milo Adoner, a Holocaust survivor and tireless witness, has died at the age of 94.

 Charlotte, Salomon, Rebecca, Milo and Henri Adoner.
-France, 1930 Photo: Mémorial de la Shoah / Coll.
-Milo Adoner
+France, 1930 Photo: Shoah Memorial / Milo Adoner Collection

 Born in 1925,

-Very attached to the neighborhood where he grew up, he had been enrolled at the school of the rue des Hospitalières Saint-Gervais in the 1930s, obtaining his certificate of studies "with honors" in 1937.
+Very attached to the neighborhood where he grew up, he had been educated at the school of the rue des Hospitalières Saint-Gervais in the 1930s, obtaining in 1937 his certificate of studies "with honors".

-Milo was 17 years old when he was arrested at home in Paris on September 23, 1942,
+Milo was 17 years old when he was arrested at his home in Paris on 23 September 1942,

 The convoy stops at Kosel, a few kilometers from Auschwitz, where Milo is separated from his family.
-His parents and four siblings go directly to the Auschwitz-Birkenau camp where they are murdered.
+His parents and four siblings went directly to the Auschwitz-Birkenau camp where they were murdered.
 Selected with his brother Salomon for forced labor, Milo is tattooed with number B10602.

-He then knew the camps of Birkenau, Blechhammer, Monowitz (Auschwitz III) which he evacuated on January 18, 1945 by a Death March to the camp of Gross Rosen; Eleven days of cold and snow to which Salomon did not survive.
-He is transferred to the camp of Buchenwald then to Niederkirch.
-He escapes on April 4, 1945 and is released on April 11.
-Repatriated with French prisoners of war on April 30, 1942,
+He then lived in the camps of Birkenau, Blechhammer, and Monowitz (Auschwitz III), which he evacuated on 18 January 1945 by a Death March to the camp of Gross Rosen; eleven days of cold and snow from which Salomon did not survive.
+He was transferred to the Buchenwald camp and then to Niederkirch.
+He escaped on 4 April 1945 and was released on 11 April.
+Repatriated with French prisoners of war on 30 April 1942,

-«We knew we were doomed.
-Death was following us.
-The ovens were humming in overdrive.
-Nevertheless, we were holding on.
-The will to live.»
+"We knew we were doomed.
+Death was on our heels.
+The ovens were rattling away.
+Nevertheless, we held on.
+The will to live."

-Upon his return to Paris, he found the family apartment "occupied".
-But his sister Charlotte, the only one of the seven Adoner children to have escaped the big raids, is alive: she took refuge in Marseille for the rest of the war.
+On his return to Paris, he found the family apartment "occupied".
+But his sister Charlotte, the only one of the seven Adoner children to have escaped the great roundups, is alive: she took refuge in Marseille for the rest of the war.

 He marries Suzy, daughter of a deportee, with whom he will start a family.

-He was Vice-President of the Amicale des déportées de Blechhammer, then its President in 2000.
-After the absorption of this association by the Amicale d'Auschwitz which became the Union des Déportés d'Auschwitz (UDA) in 2004, he became one of the vice-presidents of the UDA.
-He was also very involved within the community of the Place des Vosges alongside Rabbi Liché, then Chief Rabbi Olivier Kaufmann
+He was Vice-President of the Amicale des déportées de Blechhammer, then its president in 2000.
+After the absorption of this association by the Amicale d'Auschwitz, which became the Union des Déportés d’Auschwitz (UDA) in 2004, he became one of the vice-presidents of the UDA.
+He was also very involved in the community of Place des Vosges alongside Rabbi Liché, then Grand Rabbi Olivier Kaufmann

-In 1990, he will obtain that Joseph Migneret, the director of the school in the rue des hospitalières Saint Gervais who had been his teacher, be recognized as Just among the nations for having hidden a Jewish family in his apartment for a year and a half.
-In 2019, at its initiative, the Paris City Hall names the forecourt of this school "
+In 1990, he obtained that Joseph Migneret, the director of the school on the rue des hospitalières Saint Gervais who had been its teacher, be recognized as Juste parmi les nations for having hidden a Jewish family in his apartment for a year and a half.
+In 2019, at its initiative, the Paris City Council named the forecourt of this school "

 In 2016, on the occasion of the 70